uwc-eresearch/user_documentation/docs/connectivity/VPN.md

 ![Network option screen](../_media/vpn/ubuntu_16.04/1.png)

-Press the plus icon in the lower left of the window, make sure that `VPN` is selected in the `Interface` dropdown and click `Create...` .
+Click the plus icon in the lower left of the window, make sure that `VPN` is selected in the `Interface` dropdown and click `Create...` .

 ![Add interface screen](../_media/vpn/ubuntu_16.04/2.png)